-We are a multi-lingual firm and have a fluent Romanian speaking caseworker.
-We were, therefore, able to advise Ms C in her own language.
+We are a multi-lingual firm and have a fluent Romanian speaking Senior Immigration Lawyer.
+We were, therefore, able to advise Ms C in her language.

 While we waited for Ms C’s hearing, we requested the Home Office to grant Ms C temporary admission to the UK so she could attend the hearing.

 Ms C was refused admission under Regulation 23(1) and Regulation 27 of the Immigration (European Economic Area) Regulations 2016.
 Regulation 23(1) states, “A person is not entitled to be admitted to the United Kingdom by virtue of regulation 11 if a refusal to admit that person is justified on grounds of public policy, public security or public health in accordance with regulation 27”.